Edge-unfolding nested prismatoids: Acknowledgments

 \section{Acknowledgments}

-The author wants to thank his adviser Michael Joswig for pointing him to D\"urer's Problem and giving him the time to work things out.
+The author wants to thank his advisor Michael Joswig for pointing him to D\"urer's Problem and giving him the time to work things out.
 He further wants to thank Joseph O'Rourke for constructive discussions on the subject.
+Finally, he wants to thank the referees of this manuscript for suggestions that helped to significantly improve its clarity.